 SD:

 How are your brothers doing these days?

 MMK:

 Well, you know, we’re all getting older.
-My brothers are professors and while they still enjoy teaching I think it’s harder up with the students as the years go by.
+My brothers are professors and while they still enjoy teaching I think it’s getting harder keeping up with the students as the years go by.

 SD:

 What led you to The Farmers’ Museum?

 MMK:

 Well, my husband and I moved here 18 years ago and prior to moving to Cooperstown I was director of an afterschool program for kindergarten through eighth grade.
-That was located in the barrio in Philadelphia and I found there that I really loved handson teaching with kids in a nontraditional classroom setting.
-And through funding through a lot of different local organizations we were able to take them on many field trips to Philadelphia museums and do a lot of hands-on workshops so when we moved here and I found that The Farmers’ Museum had a very active school program I first started volunteering and shortly after that I was hired to teach the school workshops and have been working with the school programs there ever since.
+That was located in the barrio in Philadelphia and I found there that I really loved hands-on teaching with kids in a non-traditional classroom setting.
+And through funding through a lot of different local organizations we were able to take them on many field trips to Philadelphia museums and do a lot of hands-on workshops, so when we moved here and I found that The Farmers’ Museum had a very active school program I first started volunteering and shortly after that I was hired to teach the school workshops and have been working with the school programs there ever since.

 SD:

 What kind of a lasting impact do you hope to have at The Farmers’ Museum?

 MMK:

-If anything I always hope that I leave he young people who come to see us with such great memories that they’ll bring their kids back.
-In working through the summer season, in staffing the school house, we get so many visitors who come with their children sometimes grandchildren, and the first thing they’ll say is the last time I was here was on my fourth grade trip.
-And we were trying to think of something fun to do and I said “ you kids to The Farmers’ Museum” and I think if we continue that, we’ll continue to have an audience.
+If anything I always hope that I leave the young people who come to see us with such great memories that they’ll bring their kids back.
+In working through the summer season, especially in staffing the school house, we get so many visitors who come with their children or sometimes grandchildren, and the first thing they’ll say is the last time I was here was on my fourth grade trip.
+And we were trying to think of something fun to do and I said, “I’ve got to bring you kids to The Farmers’ Museum,” and I think if we continue that, we’ll continue to have an audience into the future.
 So yeah, just make it something that those young people will never forget.

 SD:

 What’s your favorite memory of The Farmers’ Museum?

 MMK:

-Well that’s a hard one.
-I guess my very favorite memory was we used to have the college students from SUNY Oneonta come up and volunteer to projects at the museum one day in the spring and it happened to be that day and this was probably about 10 years ago and one of our heritage cows had just had a calf and she was cleaning the calf off and our museum horse Zebwas standing very close to her and resting her head on the calf’s side, and I was there with about 10 of the young ladies from SUNY Oneonta and I realized that Zeb was doing that because Ruby the cow was still in labor and presented us with a twin calf and those young ladies had never seen anything like the birth of a calf so not only did they get to see the one calf get cleaned off and stand up wobbling next to its mom, but they saw the second one born and quite a few of those young ladies had never seen anything like that and it was pretty special.
+Well, that’s a hard one.
+I guess my very favorite memory was we used to have the college students from SUNY Oneonta come up and volunteer to do projects at the museum one day in the spring and it happened to be that day and this was probably about 10 years ago and one of our heritage cows had just had a calf and she was cleaning the calf off and our museum horse Zeb, the Percheron, was standing very close to her and resting her head on the calf’s side, and I was there with about 10 of the young ladies from SUNY Oneonta and I realized that Zeb was doing that because Ruby the cow was still in labor and presented us with a twin calf and those young ladies had never seen anything like the birth of a calf so not only did they get to see the one calf get cleaned off and stand up wobbling next to its mom, but they saw the second one born, and quite a few of those young ladies had never seen anything like that and it was pretty special.
 And they got to see the bond between barn mates.
-The horse definitely knw that she was still in labor and we dumb humans didn’t have a clue.
+The horse definitely knew that she was still in labor and we dumb humans didn’t have a clue.
 So that was really interesting.

 SD:

 Where does you love of animals come from?